ordovicia/citations/README.md

-    -a, --authors <authors>     Search papers with these authors --search-html <file>    Scrape this HTML file as search results (possibly useful only when debugging) --cite-html <file>      Scrape this HTML file as citers list (possibly useful only when debugging)
+    -a, --authors <authors>     Search papers with these authors --search-html <file>    Scrape this HTML file as search results (possibly useful only when debugging) --cite-html <file>      Scrape this HTML file as citers list (possibly useful only when debugging) --cluster-id <id>       Search a paper with this cluster ID
 ```

 ## Note